Olga Celeste: Early career

-At Selig Zoo, Olga Celeste hosted leopard tea parties on Sundays.
+Employed by the Luna Park Zoo in Los Angeles, Celeste worked with and trained a handful of leopards and hosted leopard tea parties on Sundays.
 Apparently Olga Celeste "called her leopards her babies and adored them precisely because, as she said, they were 'the most treacherous' of animals.
 Frequently dressed to resemble her leopards, Olga serves as an access point to another world if only because her animals have turned her into something 'other' even outside the realm of fiction."
 In 1923 Mlle.
 Celeste took her leopard act to Aloha Park in Hawaii.
 She also did stints with John Robinson Circus, Al G. Barnes Circus and Ringling Brothers.

 In the time of the 1930 census, Olga Celeste was living in a rental near Lincoln Park, Los Angeles.
 She reported her age at first marriage as 14.
 She reported that she had first come to the United States in 1907 and was now a naturalized citizen.
 Following the success of a hit 1933 Clyde Beatty picture, she was hired to appear as one of the trainers in Taming the Jungle.
-In 1938 she was the leopard trainer for Bringing Up Baby.
-When Zoopark shut down in 1940 she was the last original employee of what had once been Selig's Wild Animal Farm, and she borrowed money (including, reportedly, from friends like boxer Jack Dempsey and Tarzan actor Johnny Weissmuller) to buy five leopards and three lions that she did not want sold to strangers.
-The last of these cats died in 1954.